sparkflows/sparkflows-docs/docs/aws/admin-guide/rds.rst

     create database firedb;

+.. note:: If you are using AWS RDS Console, add database name as firedb from console itself.

-Create the User for Fire in MySQL and grant it Permissions
+Create the User for Fire in MySQL and grant it Permissions (only when you installing on seperate vm)
 ----------------------------------------------------------

 Create the User for Fire in MySQL::